SnowTempest/RetroAchievementBadgeCollager/README.md

 2. Move the Executable into any empty Folder.
 3. Double click and Execute the program.
 4. Follow the prompts on the screen.
-5. Once Closed the user will be left with a collaged image called OLD.png.
+5. Depending on the Mode the user will be left an image in the program directory with their desired collage.

 # Notes:
 The program must be in an empty folder to ensure safe deletion of images.
 Note: Only badge images will be deleted.